 12. A re-hired employee is an employee who has terminated previous employment with the County and has been re-hired within 730 days to the previous termination date.
 A re-hired employee will be compensated in accordance with the Personnel Management Procedures.
-The salary may not fall below the minimum or above the mid-range of the pay group without an approved budget amendment by the Commissioners' Court.
+The salary may not fall below the minimum or above the maximum of the pay group.